Your Future | My Future: What will life look like?

 - Write a letter to your older self, encouraging her for having reached her dreams.

-- Answer those same four questions above, but think about your life at 50, and 60.
-(Or 70, or older if needed.)
+Answer those same four questions above, but think about your life at 50, and 60.
+(Or 70, or older if you like!)

 Place your list and letter in an envelope, or a safe place on your computer.
 Revisit those dreams every so often, and make plans for them, one by one.
 However, you will be surprised by what comes to pass.
 Some of those crazy ideas will happen, just because you started thinking about them.

-Amazingly, you CAN imagine what your life could look like!
+Amazingly, you CAN imagine what your future could look like!